Where things are. Near or far? Above or below other objects? Right or left?

 Get active with space.
 On the playground, say, “Go down the slide, then through the tunnel, and over the balance beam.”
 At home, say, “Walk between the chairs, then under the table.”

-Use language about places.
+Use language about place.
 When playing games like Simon Says or Hokey Pokey, you might say, “Lift your hands high, kneel down low” or “Put your right hand in, put your right hand out.”

 Make it fun!
 Hide an object in the room and create a simple treasure map to help children find it.
 Give clues such as, “Try looking lower” or “You’re getting closer!”